Unikernel Linux (UKL): Implementation

 \section{Implementation}

-The size of the UKL base model patch to Linux kernel 5.14 is approximately 550 lines and the full UKL patch (base model plus all the configuration options mentioned in Table \ref{tab:config}) is 1250 lines.
-The vast majority of these changes are target-specific, i.e., in the x86 architecture directory.
+The size of the UKL base model patch to Linux kernel 5.14 is approximately 550 lines, and the full UKL patch (base model plus all the configuration options) is 1250 lines.
+Most of these changes are target-specific, i.e., in the x86 architecture directory.

 UKL takes advantage of the existing kernel Kconfig and \texttt{glibc} build systems.
 These allow target-specific functionality to be introduced that doesn't affect generic code or code for other targets.
-All code changes made in UKL base model and subsequent versions are wrapped in macros which can be turned on or off through kernel and \texttt{glibc} build time config options.
-All the changes required are compiled out when Linux and \texttt{glibc} are configured for a different target.
+All UKL changes are wrapped in macros which can be turned on or off through kernel and \texttt{glibc} build time config options; they are compiled out when Linux and \texttt{glibc} are configured for a different target.

-We found that UKL patch can be so small due to many favorable design decisions by the Linux community.
-For instance, Linux's low level transition code has recently undergone massive rewritings to reduce assembly code and move functionality to C language.
+We found that the UKL patch can be small due to recent favorable design decisions by the Linux community.
+For instance, Linux's low-level transition code has recently undergone massive rewriting to reduce assembly code and move functionality to C language.
 This has allowed UKL transition code changes to be localized to that assembly code.
-Further, the ABI for application threads dedicates a register (\texttt{fs} to point to thread-local storage, while kernel threads have no such concept but instead dedicate a register (\texttt{gs} to point to processor-specific memory.
+Further, the ABI for application threads dedicates a register (\texttt{fs}) to point to thread-local storage, while kernel threads have no such concept but instead dedicate a register (\texttt{gs}) to point to processor-specific memory.
 If a register was used by both Linux and \texttt{glibc}, UKL would have had to add code to save and restore it on transitions; instead, both registers can be preserved.

-In addition to the kernel changes, about 4,700 lines of code are added or changed in \texttt{glibc}.
-These number is inflated because according to the \texttt{glibc} development approach, any file that needs to be modified has to be first copied to a new sub-directory and then modified.
+In addition to the kernel changes, about 5,439 lines of code are added or changed in \texttt{glibc}.
+This number is inflated because according to the \texttt{glibc} development approach, any file that needs to be modified has to be first copied to a new sub-directory and then modified.
+The actual number of lines changed in \texttt{glibc} is 1,720.
 All the UKL changes are well contained in a separate directory.
-At build time, this directory is searched first for a target file before searching the default location.
+The \texttt{glibc} build process, configured for UKL, first searches the UKL specific directory for a target file at build time before searching the default location.